Can you tell me about this European Carved Cabinet? Age? History? Value?

 This piece was imported from Europe by my family.
-The piece was handed down to me and to be quite honest I don’t know a lot about it’s history.
+The antique cabinet was handed down to me and to be quite honest I don’t know a lot about it’s history.
 I would love to get your insight on this piece and have a better understanding of its origin.
 I know the piece is hand carved and made of Oak.
 There’s some difference of opinion as to whether it is 1800s or 1900s.
 I know some of the brackets were added for additional support due to the size of the piece.
 The dimensions are 118”W 77”H 21”D.

 Any help you could provide would be greatly appreciated!!”